css-zurich/ic2s2-2021-datathon/README.md

 - Sun, July 25: Submission Deadline at 23:59h (GMT+2)

 ## Formalities
-Please note the folowing formalities and general informations.
+Please note the folowing formalities and general information.
 If anything is unclear or you require additional information, please do not hesitate to reach out to the organizers:

 ### Communication